About Fridge Wars

 Trained at the culinary institute of "hard wooden spoon whacks," Chef Nadia grew up in a boisterous Italian family that never quite gave up the belief that casalinga-style (home style) cuisine is the centre of the universe.
 Chef Nadia is on a mission to show everyone you don't need a Michelin Star to be a rock star in the kitchen.

-Dustin Gallagher got his start in professional kitchens at the age of 13.
+Dusty Gallagher got his start in professional kitchens at the age of 13.
 At 22, he started cooking at internationally acclaimed restaurant, Susur, where he stayed for six years.
-In 2009, Dustin opened Toronto restaurant Grace as the executive chef.
-Grace was featured in Toronto Life's Top Ten Best New Restaurants and Dustin was celebrated as one of Toronto's best new chefs at the Gourmet Food & Wine Show that same year.
-Chef Dustin was also a fan favourite in Top Chef Canada's first season and the first runner-up in Top Chef Canada All-Stars.
+In 2009, Dusty opened Toronto restaurant Grace as the executive chef.
+Grace was featured in Toronto Life's Top Ten Best New Restaurants and Dusty was celebrated as one of Toronto's best new chefs at the Gourmet Food & Wine Show that same year.
+Chef Dusty was also a fan favourite in Top Chef Canada's first season and the first runner-up in Top Chef Canada All-Stars.